History of Formula One: Era of factory Italian and Mercedes front-engine cars (1950–1957)

 No Alfa Romeo, a supporting cast of privateer Lago-Talbot entries and an almost undriveable, unreliable BRM would make Ferrari effectively invincible.
 The FIA was in an embarrassing position as it had already announced that current Formula One regulations would last until 1954 before switching to 2.5-litre atmospheric engines.
 Major manufacturers were already working to develop cars for the future regulation and it was obvious that nobody would develop a new car for only two years.
 The promoters of the World Championship Grands Prix, mindful of the lack of serious competition for the Alfettas, eventually all adopted Formula Two regulations for two years.
 However, Ferrari's dominance went on with the light 4-cylinder powered 500s, bringing Italian Alberto Ascari his two championships in the 1952 and 1953 seasons.
-Ferrari's Formula One cars continued to race very successfully in non-championship Formula One and Formule Libre races through this period.
+Ferrari's Formula One cars continued to race very successfully in non-championship Formula One and Formula Libre races through this period.
 Ironically, during this period the only World Championship race for which Formula One cars were eligible was the Indianapolis 500.
 In 1952 Ferrari entered four Formula One 375s with Alberto Ascari as lead driver, but with little success.

 Discounting the Indianapolis 500, the World Championship was entirely based in Europe until 1953 when the season opened in Argentina.
 Since then, there has always been at least one race outside Europe each year.
 As planned, the World Championship races returned to Formula One regulations for the 1954 season, now based on a new 2.5-litre atmospheric engine regulation.
 This successfully brought more entrants to the field.
 Lancia and Mercedes-Benz came to the formula, hiring the best drivers of the era: Ascari for Lancia, Fangio for Mercedes.
 Featuring desmodromic valves, fuel injection, magnesium and exotic alloys parts, "streamlined" bodywork and other advanced features, the brand new Mercedes began the 1954 season with Fangio taking pole position at the "Grand Prix de l'ACF" at Reims-Gueux with the first lap over 200 km/h in Formula One before winning the race after a duel with other Mercedes driver Karl Kling, who finished second.